-- Insert the heater cartridge into the heatblock. - Secure with an M3 set screw.
+Secure the heater cartridge with an M3 set screw.

 The thermistor is small and fragile.
 Be gentle with the legs.
-The thermistor bead is made of glass - don't crush!
-It is also very small, so don't breathe it in.
+The thermistor bead is made of glass - don't crush it!

-• Slide the glass-fiber high temperature sleeving onto the legs of the thermistor.
+Slide the glass-fiber high temperature sleeving onto the legs of the thermistor.
 Make sure to get the sleeving all the way right up against the glass bead.